 He presents our origin story and the history of women and men across the entire world, within the framework of the universe explaining, for example, that the chemicals we are made of come from supernovae.
 He tells the human story as a story of changes: changes in the ways we produce and distribute food, move from place to place, organize ourselves into communities, explore and populate our environment, and both create and respond to crises.
 He gives us maps of time, history on different temporal-spatial scales, and even offers paths to locate evidence that might challenge his big story.

 Big history leads to strategies for building a more sustainable world, and Berkshire Publishing is proud to offer this new edition of a big history for our common future.
-The 2018 edition has been expanded and updated for the general reader; there is also an earlier edition designed for use with AP World History and other courses, which included a teachers’ guide.
+The 2018 edition has been expanded and updated for the general reader; there is another bestselling edition designed for use with AP World History and other courses, which included a teachers’ guide.